TritonDataCenter/sdc-docker/docs/api/features/repos.md

     Remove login credentials for https://index.docker.io/v1/

-Note that some third-party registries may not have full support for `docker login` which generates the docker configuration file on your client machine.
+Note that some third-party registries may not have full support for `docker login` which generates the docker configuration on your client machine.
 In those cases, you will have to add the configuration on your own, modeling after the json format and hashing scheme for credentials created by `docker login` for docker.io, e.g.